Tricky-Tactics/Tricky-Tactics.github.io/README.md

 ```zsh
 git clone https://github.com/Tricky-Tactics/Tricky-Tactics.github.io.git
 ```
-3. Open the repository in your terminal.
+3. Open the repository folder in your terminal.
+4. Install the dependencies with: ```npm install```
-4. Start the project by running the following command:
+5. Start the project by running the following command:
 ```npm run start```

 ## Contributing